AbdAkbar/Employees/README.md

 # Employees
-Manipulation of the employee sample MySQL database created by Giuseppe Maxia
+Manipulation of the employee sample MySQL database created by Giuseppe Maxia.